Wangd521/SVL_Sensor/README.md

 4) add json configuration (see below) to vehicle of your choosing and launch simulation

-LaneFollowing Sensor will subscribe to predicted steering commands from the model and publish EGO vehicle commands for data collection for training
+Lane Following Sensor will subscribe to predicted steering commands from the model and publish EGO vehicle commands for data collection for training

 # Parameters

 Topic: A topic name to subscribe for predicted steering commands

-ControlCommandTopic: A topic name to publish EGO vehicle commands for training

 Example sensor config JSON: